 Although only some organs have been addressed in this review, there is a number of studies describing the production of hepcidin in many others such as lungs[99,100], prostate[101], placenta[102,103] and retina[104].
-Our feeling is that peripheral hepcidin is intended for an innate immune response including a defense against bacterial invasion.
+Our hypothesis is that peripheral hepcidin is intended for an innate immune response including a defense against bacterial invasion.
 However, under local or systemic inflammatory conditions, the induction of this peripheral hepcidin may contribute to target tissue damage due to local accumulation of toxic iron and apoptosis.
 Nevertheless, despite considerable advances recently, further explorations deserve to be rapidly achieved to deeply investigate the cellular mechanisms and functions of peripheral hepcidin as well as its regulation in the different organs.

 References